mvysny/mvysny.github.io/_posts/2023-4-5-Vaadin-Material-Theme.md

    LumoUtility.java only works with custom themes: [Vaadin #13716](https://github.com/vaadin/flow/issues/13716).
 3. For the same reason [Badge](https://vaadin.com/docs/latest/components/badge)
    doesn't work: [#4916](https://github.com/vaadin/flow-components/issues/4916).
+4. Vaadin add-ons are generally NOT tested with the Material theme: you can expect that they will not work with the Material theme properly.
+See this [Issue #40](https://github.com/vaadin-component-factory/vcf-pdf-viewer-flow/issues/40) for more details.

 ## Vaadin 24+